Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 FileSaver.saveAs(blob, "person.json"); // Save the Blob as a file (requires user interaction)
 ```

+### Time Complexity: O(n)
+##### Explanation:
+This approach involves the same steps as the first scenario for creating the JSON string and Blob, each with O(n) complexity.
+The FileSaver.saveAs method adds additional operations, but these are typically constant time, making the overall complexity still O(n).

 ##### Explanation:
 - Blobs are binary data containers.
 - The first approach creates a JSON string from the object and then uses the Blob constructor to create a Blob with the specified type (e.g., JSON).